 IUPAC has five Officers: The President, the Vice President, the Past President, the Secretary General, and the Treasurer.

 The President is the administrative head of the Union, and chairs the meetings of the Council and the Executive Board.
-The President is reports on the State of the Union at each biennial meeting of the Council.
+The President reports on the State of the Union at each biennial meeting of the Council.

 The Vice President chairs the Science Board and provides them with a critical assessment of the programs and the projects of all IUPAC bodies.
 As President-Elect, the Vice President assumes the office of President if the President is unable to perform their official duties.
 Such representation does not affect the subsequent term as President.